Beef, Main

 • 1 tbsp fish sauce

-• 1 tbsp palm sugar (can substitute with brown sugar)
+• 1 tbsp palm sugar (can substitute with light brown sugar or white sugar)

 • 1 tbsp chopped cilantro